anuraghazra/anuraghazra.github.io/content/case-studies/002-evolution-aquerium.md

 ## EcoSystem Class

-EcoSystem class actually manages all the `agents` and `behaviors`, basically its like a state manager
+EcoSystem class manages all the `agents` and `behaviors`, basically it is like a state manager

-it have some methods which are
+it has some methods which are

 - [addEntities](https://github.com/anuraghazra/EvolutionAquerium/blob/master/src/js/EcoSystem.js#L17)